 After having a baby, diving right back into your exercise routine isn’t usually plausible.

 At first, you can start by walking around the block.
 Even for 10 to 20 minutes a couple of times, a day can benefit you more than you think.
 Having a purpose to get out of pajamas and go out with your newborn can bring a lot of positive attributes.
-As you continue re-gaining energy, going for long walks each day.
+As you continue re-gaining energy, go for long walks each day.
 Monitoring your steps or using a fitness tracker can help you track your progress and set goals.
 Aim for a certain number of steps per day or gradually increase your step count each week.
 This can provide a sense of accomplishment and keep you motivated.

 2. Practical Ways to Cut Calories